wonyeongdeok/coding-test-practice/해커랭크/medium/Binary Tree Nodes/README.md

             ```sql
             CASE
                 WHEN condition1 THEN result1
                 WHEN condition2 THEN result2
                 ELSE default_result
-            ELSE
+             END
             ```

         - 예제

             ```sql
             SELECT  employee_id,
                     CASE
                         WHEN salary > 5 AND department = 'IT' THEN 'High IT Salary'
                         WHEN salary <= 5 AND department = 'HR' THEN 'HR Average Salary'
                         ELSE 'Other'
                      END AS salary_category
               FROM  employees;
             ```